Seasonal Burning Permits

-Burning is allowed in Hamilton County from October 1 to April 30 of each year with a valid permit.
-Burn permits are issued to individuals or businesses that are planning to burn less than two acres in a burn season.
+Seasonal burning is allowed with a valid permit in Hamilton County from October 1st to April 30th of each year.
+Burning permits are issued to individuals or businesses that are planning to burn less than two acres of brush in a burn season.
 Burning is limited to clean, raw, untreated, non-manufactured wood or natural vegetation.

-Controlled Burning Permits are issued to those individuals or businesses planning to burn more than two acres of material.
-These permits have a $500 fee and the permit must be issued before burning is allowed.
+For individuals or businesses planning to burn more than two acres of material.
+The permit must be issued before burning is allowed.

 The required conditions to burn are below.
 They are also provided on the burning permit issued by the Bureau.